adajnq/bioimage-analysis-course/README.md

 # Welcome to the Bioimage Analysis Course Repository! 🎉

 Welcome to the Bioimage Analysis course!
-This repository is designed to guide you through the essential techniques and tools used in bioimage analysis.
+This repository is designed to guide you through the essential techniques and Python tools used in bioimage analysis.

 Throughout this course, you'll learn about: